great-expectations/great_expectations_action/README.md

 # Usage

-## Example 1 (Simple): Run Great Expectations And Provide Links To Docs
+## Example 1 (Simple): Run Great Expectations And Provide Links To Docs On Failure

 This example triggers Great Expectations to run everytime a pull request is opened, reopened, or a push is made to a pull request.
 Furthermore, if a checkpoint fails a comment with a link to the Data Docs hosted on Netlify is provided.